 Residential care clients generally have conditions which make them very frail, and are in the final phase of their life journey.
 As such, their personal care goals are typically better aligned with optimizing the quality of their days according to their preferences, rather than increasing the length of their days.
 This is the focus of care in a Residential Facility.
 Health care interventions do not always benefit older adults with frailty and should be chosen with discretion.
 Nevertheless, there are times when their health deteriorates and medical diagnosis or treatment is required.
-A residential care facility is not designed, staffed or equipped to diagnose or treat individuals with acute conditions.
+A residential care facility is not designed, staffed or equipped to diagnose or treat individuals with acute conditions therefore, there will always be residents who appropriately visit the ED for acute onset of symptoms & conditions.
 The goal is to reduce unscheduled transfers to ED for conditions that can be managed with on-site physician assessment and treatment, knowledgeable and skilled facility staff, and family/residents who make informed decisions about goals of care.